poorsquinky/resume/resume.md

 Senior Systems Administrator

 * Designed and maintained data centers and incident response policies.
-  Developed infrastructure automation and software testing systems.
+  Developed infrastructure automation and software testing systems
-* Generated internal training materials, and served as primary mentor for new systems administration staff.
+* Generated internal training materials, and served as primary mentor for new systems administration staff
 * Heavy data analytics work requiring on-the-fly queries and cross references to data stores in multiple formats